 Alexandra Evans, Policy Director, BBFC, commented:

-in the linear version, and bloody violence and threat in the VR version.
-This exercise shows how BBFC Classification Guidelines work for VR content and with this new technology, which offers an intense user experience, it is important that consumers,
+strong threat in the linear version, and bloody violence and threat in the VR version.
+This exercise shows how BBFC Classification Guidelines work for VR content and with this new technology, which offers an intense user experience, it is

 Simon Windsor, Joint Managing Director, Hammerhead VR commented:

 The classification advice from the BBFC is an important step for Virtual Reality.
 With ABE VR we wanted to explore the heightened emotional connection that this storytelling medium can deliver, as well as the shear intensity and sense of dread -

 the results are powerful.
 As VR evolves and experiences become ever more believable, it will be increasingly important for VR content to be age rated.